 Are you interested in buying a massage chair, but you’re not sure if you can afford it?
 Fortunately, you may be able to use your HSA (Health Savings Account) to help pay for the purchase.
-Health savings accounts can be used to cover various medical expenses, including the cost of a massage chair if it is deemed medically necessary.
-Below, we’ve put together a guide that can explain how to get insurance to pay for your massage chair in a few simple steps.
+HSAs can cover a range of medical expenses, including massage chairs, if a healthcare provider determines they are medically necessary.
+In this guide, we’ll walk you through simple steps to see how insurance or your HSA can help you pay for your massage chair, making drug-free pain relief easier and more accessible.

 Will My Insurance Pay for My Massage Chair?